ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Ryan R. Fox - Coordinator - Boston, MA, US
 ==========================================

-I have actively contributed to BitShares from its inception.
-You will find my account (`"1.2.167"`) within the genesis block and many bitsharestalk.org threads from 2014 detailing my testing feedback as we iterated toward launching the BitShares blockchain [1-4].
-I have extensive professional background in project management with software development teams and am a professional scrum master (PSM-1) with extensive multi-national experience in financial services, mortgage banking and manufacturing.
+I have actively contributed to BitShares development from its inception [1-4].
+I have extensive professional background in project management with software development teams and am a professional scrum master (PSM-1) with multi-national experience in financial services, mortgage banking and manufacturing.
 I will maintain a physical presence within a co-working space in Boston, MA, US.

 Taconator - Business Analyst
 ============================